-On March 14, 2008, the U.S. Department of Housing and Urban Development (HUD) executed a ten-year Moving to Work (MTW) Agreement with the Housing Authority of the County of San Bernardino (HACSB) and in April 2016 that agreement was extended through 2028.
+On March 14, 2008, the U.S. Department of Housing and Urban Development (HUD) executed a ten-year Moving to Work (MTW) Agreement with the Housing Authority of the County of San Bernardino (HACSB) and on September 25, 2008, HUD approved HACSB's first Annual MTW Plan.
 As an MTW agency, HACSB is provided with more flexibility and authorization to develop policies that are outside the limitations of certain HUD regulations in order to more successfully achieve its mission and program goals, and to enhance its ability to serve the needs of low-income families in San Bernardino County.

-In continuing to develop its MTW program and address community and client needs, HACSB has prepared Amendment 2 to its Fiscal Year (FY) 2016-17 Annual MTW Plan.
-The Plan will be made available to the public for review for 30 days starting Friday, March 17, 2017, at the following location:
+In continuing to develop its MTW program and address community and client needs, HACSB has prepared Amendment 1 to its Fiscal Year (FY) 2016-17 Annual MTW Plan.
+The Plan will be made available to the public for review for 30 days starting Monday, November 14, 2016, at the following location: